‘RHOBH’ Star Erika Jayne Reveals How Filming Changed After Lisa Vanderpump Left

 Puppy gate has been the center of attention on The Real Housewives of Beverly Hills Season 9 for eight episodes now.
-Last Tuesday former friends Lisa Vanderpump and Kyle Richards went toe-to-toe after the latter accused Lisa of leaking the puppy gate story to Radar Online.
-After Lisa denied the allegations, Kyle continued to remind her the rest of the women believed she did, in fact, leak the story about Dorit Kemsley giving away a puppy to the press and things got heated.
+Last Tuesday, former friends Lisa Vanderpump and Kyle Richards went toe-to-toe after the latter accused Lisa of leaking the puppy gate story to Radar Online.
+After Lisa denied the allegations, Kyle continued to remind her the rest of the women believed she did, in fact, leak the story to the press about Dorit Kemsley giving away a puppy and things got heated.

 Kyle was kicked out of Lisa’s house and their friendship appears to be completely over.
 Lisa will appear in the next episode of the season, but it’s rumored to be her last.
 It’s been confirmed that Lisa left halfway during filming and did not shoot with any of the other women after the confrontation with Kyle.
 RHOBH cast member Erika Jayne is now telling Us Weekly how the vibe changed after Lisa left the show.